deficollective/defiscan/src/content/protocols/compound-v3-arbitrum.md

 The compound-v3 protocol relies on a Chainlink oracle feed to price collateral and base assets in the system.
 The protocol does not validate asset prices returned by Chainlink or offer a fallback oracle mechanism.
 The replacement of a stale or untrusted oracle feed requires a Compound governance vote with a delay (see [Exit Window](#exit-window)).

-The Chainlink oracle system itself is upgradeable without decentralized ownership over those permissions.
-This dependency thus introduces centralization risk in the Compound-v3 protocol.
+Chainlink achieves a _High_ centralization risk score as discussed in a separate report [here](/protocols/chainlink-oracles).

 > Autonomy score: High